 Title IX of the Education Amendment of 1972 guarantees the right of students to be free of sex discrimination.
 This applies to the following: access to courses, counseling and guidance services, treatment of students, and access to personal records, athletics, financial assistance and work experience.

-Student inquiries concerning Title IX complaints should be directed to the Title IX Coordinator, Director of Human Resources, room 616, (Bldg.
-600) or call ext.
-7122.
+Student inquiries concerning Title IX complaints should be directed to the Title IX Coordinator, Director of Human Resources.

-Extended Campus Program and Weekend Program
+Extended Campus Program and Weekend College